neo4j-devtools/relate/packages/cli/docs/environment.md

   $ relate environment:init

 OPTIONS
-  --httpOrigin=httpOrigin  (required) URL of the remote instance of relate --name=name              (required) Name of the environment.
-Will be used in most commands.
-  --remoteEnv=remoteEnv    Name of the hosted environment --type=(LOCAL|REMOTE)    (required)
+  --httpOrigin=httpOrigin     URL of the hosted instance of relate (only applies to --type=REMOTE) --name=name                 Name of the environment to initialize --remoteEnv=remoteEnv       Name of the hosted environment (in case of --type=REMOTE) --type=(LOCAL|REMOTE|DEMO)  Type of environment

 ALIASES
   $ relate env:init